loicsander/Font2PDF/README.md

 PDFfolder = '/myFolder/'
 PDFfileName = 'myFile'
 ```
 If you set the PDF variable to True, the script issues a PDF file with a name identical to the source ufo file,  and a _PROOF suffix.
-Except if you specify the filename you wish.
-You can also specify a target folder which by default is the same as the ufo.
+Except if you specify the filename you wish instead.
+You can also specify a target folder which by default is the same as the ufo’s.

 ##### Type
 ```python